Menu

 4 min read

 In an occasional series, Professor Philip Cowley offers a political science lesson for The House’s readers.
-This week: visits
+This week: politicians' visits

 In June, with the election in full swing, Keir Starmer took part in a photocall at the Memorial Stadium in Bristol.
-Together at last: Bristol Rovers and the Labour Party, the two organisations that did more than any others to disappoint my late father during his time on this earth.
+Together at last: Bristol Rovers and the Labour Party, the two organisations that did more than any others to disappoint my late father during his time on this Earth.
 Dying a few months later, he lived long enough to cheer Labour’s landslide but alas not this season’s forthcoming FA Cup and League-winning double.

 Does any of it matter, though?
 A fascinating new paper, just published in Political Studies, finds that the answer is: maybe, a little.
 The authors examine more than 600 campaign stops taken by the Labour, Conservative and Lib Dem leaders during the four general elections from 2010 to 2019.
-Focussing just on England, they find distinctly patchy results.
+Focusing just on England, they find distinctly patchy results.
 Many events take place in marginal seats, but lots do not.
 For some parties, local campaign expenditure seems important, for others not.

 But I also think there is an issue about how we might go about measuring this.
 The paper uses the constituency as the unit of analysis.
 But many visits will have a much wider impact.

 Let’s return to that Memorial Stadium visit in June.
-The ground is to be found in Bristol North West.
-Do we think that when pictures appeared on the evening news, voters in Bristol East took umbrage?
-“That Keir Starmer, he doesn’t care about folk like us, he’s only interested in that lot in Bristol North West”.
-Or do we think it’s more likely that – lacking detailed knowledge of constituency boundaries – for most Bristolians the visit instead ticked a box marked Labour Leader Visits My City.
+The ground is to be found in the constituency of Bristol North West.
+Do we think that, when pictures appeared on the evening news, voters in Bristol East took umbrage?
+“That Keir Starmer, he doesn’t care about folk like us, he’s only interested in that lot in Bristol North West.”
+Or do we think it’s more likely that – lacking detailed knowledge of constituency boundaries – for most Bristolians the visit instead ticked a box marked ‘Labour leader visits my city’?

 This, I think, helps explain the slightly dampened effect.
 Of course, for some events, the precise constituency will really matter, but for others perhaps much less.
 The assumption of the research is that these visits should be seen as part of the constituency battle; they might be better off seen as part of the election air war.

-Further reading: D Cutts and A Middleton, Where Do They Go and Why, How Do They Vary and What Is Their Impact: Assessing Leaders’ Campaign Visits in England 2010–2019, Political Studies (2024)
+Your further reading for this week: D Cutts and A Middleton, Where Do They Go and Why, How Do They Vary and What Is Their Impact: Assessing Leaders’ Campaign Visits in England 2010–2019, Political Studies (2024)

 PoliticsHome Newsletters